GioF71/audio-tools/README.md

 RENDERER_MODE|Can be OPENHOME, UPNPAV or BOTH|BOTH
 CHECK_CONTENT_FORMAT|Check if the content is playable|yes

+### Tidal Connect

+This is a cross-link: for tidal-connect, please refer to [this repository](https://github.com/GioF71/tidal-connect).

 ## xfce-vnc

 Allows to create a xfce-based vnc session with the possibility of installing upplay, pulseaudio and pulseaudio-dlna.